fhiso/basic-concepts/basic-concepts-summary.md

 6. Datatypes

     - A datatype describes how some value type is encoded as a string; they are intended for simple types like numbers, dates, and the like
-    - A datatype is a term, with all the extensibility and other benefits that provides
+    - A datatype is represented by a term, with all the extensibility and other benefits that provides
     - Datatypes have lexical space—that is, the set of strings that could be valid values (e.g., "`23`" is part of the lexical space of "integers" but "`gold`" is not)

     There are several sub-parts: